Enter your ZIP code to learn about the CarePlus Medicare Advantage plans in your area, or call us at 1-855-605-6171; TTY: 711.

-Medicare Advantage is a United States health insurance program of managed health care (preferred provider organization (PPO) or health maintenance organization (HMO)) that serves as a substitute for "Original Medicare" Parts A and B Medicare benefits.
+Medicare Advantage is a health insurance program that private insurance companies of managed healthcare (preferred provider organizations (PPO) or health maintenance organizations (HMO)) offer.
+A Medicare Advantage plan serves as a substitute for Original Medicare Parts A and B Medicare benefits.
 Medicare Advantage Organizations can offer one or more Medicare Advantage plans.
 CarePlus is a Medicare Advantage Organization.

-Drugs not included on a plan-approved list.
+Drugs not included on a plan-approved drug list.

 Medical or surgical care that does not include an overnight hospital stay.

-An individual entitled to Medicare Part A, with an income at least 120% Federal Poverty Level (FPL) but less than 135% FPL, and resources that do not exceed three times the Supplemental Security Income (SSI) limit, and who is not otherwise eligible for Medicaid benefits.
-This individual is eligible for Medicaid payment of the Medicare Part B premium.
-Medicaid does not pay towards out-of pocket (OOP) costs for the deductible, premium, coinsurance, or copayments for Medicare Part D prescription drug coverage, if applicable.

-These individuals are entitled to Medicare Part A, have income of 100% Federal Poverty Level (FPL) or less and resources that do not exceed three times the limit for Supplemental Security Income (SSI) eligibility, and are not otherwise eligible for full Medicaid.
-Medicaid pays their Medicare Part A premiums, if any, Medicare Part B premiums, and, to the extent consistent with the Medicaid State plan, Medicare deductibles and coinsurance for Medicare services provided by Medicare providers.
-These beneficiaries do not qualify for any additional Medicaid benefits.
-Medicaid does not pay towards out-of pocket (OOP) costs for the deductible, premium, coinsurance, or copayments for Medicare Part D prescription drug coverage, if applicable.
+Individuals entitled to Medicare Part A, have an income of 100% Federal Poverty Level (FPL) or less, resources that do not exceed three times the limit for Supplemental Security Income (SSI) eligibility, and are not otherwise eligible for full Medicaid.
+Medicaid pays the individuals’ Medicare Part A premiums, if any; Medicare Part B premiums; and, to the extent consistent with the Medicaid State plan, Medicare deductibles, copayments, and coinsurance for Medicare services provided by Medicare providers.
+These individuals do not qualify for additional Medicaid benefits.
+Medicaid does not pay toward out-of-pocket (OOP) costs for the deductible, premium, coinsurance, or copayments for Medicare Part D prescription drug coverage, if applicable.

-These individuals are entitled to Medicare Part A, have income of 100% Federal Poverty Level (FPL) or less and resources that do not exceed three times the limit for Supplemental Security Income (SSI) eligibility, and are not otherwise eligible for full Medicaid.
-Entitled to all benefits available to the QMB, as well as all benefits available under the State Medicaid plan.
+Individuals are entitled to Medicare Part A, have an income of 100% Federal Poverty Level (FPL) or less, resources that do not exceed three times the limit for Supplemental Security Income (SSI) eligibility, are not otherwise eligible for full Medicaid, and are entitled to all benefits available to the QMB and benefits available under the state Medicaid plan.
 These individuals often qualify for full Medicaid benefits by meeting the Medically Necessary standards, or through spending down excess income to the Medically Needy level.
+Medicaid does not pay toward out-of-pocket (OOP) costs for the deductible, premium, coinsurance, or copayments for Medicare Part D prescription drug coverage, if applicable.

-Medicaid does not pay towards out-of pocket (OOP) costs for the deductible, premium, coinsurance, or copayments for Medicare Part D prescription drug coverage, if applicable.
+Individuals entitled to Medicare Part A, with an income of at least 120% Federal Poverty Level (FPL) but less than 135% FPL, resources that do not exceed three times the Supplemental Security Income (SSI) limit, and who are not otherwise eligible for Medicaid benefits.
+These individuals are eligible for Medicaid payment of the Medicare Part B premium.
+Medicaid does not pay toward out-of-pocket (OOP) costs for the deductible, premium, coinsurance, or copayments for Medicare Part D prescription drug coverage, if applicable.